anttiluode/The-Romanesco-Field/README.md

 The solver 2 uses 'pkas' to solve problems :

-🧠 The PCL-Solver Update
+🧠 The PCL-Engine V4:
-The field has evolved from a pure visualization into a neuromorphic constraint-satisfaction engine.
-It now implements a Phase-Calcium-Latent (PCL) transduction loop:

-Phase Layer (Search): High-frequency oscillators (Gamma/Beta) explore the solution space through competitive interference.

-Calcium Layer (Transduction): Acts as a temporal integrator and "credit assignment" gate, filtering noise to promote coherent state transitions.
+Certified Heuristic SATThe Romanesco Field has evolved into a functional Phase-Calcium-Latent (PCL) solver—a neuromorphic constraint-satisfaction engine that replaces traditional tree-search with physical relaxation.

+The Transduction LoopPhase Layer (Stochastic Search):

+Variables are represented as oscillators in a continuous phase-space ($x_i \approx \cos(\phi_i)$).
+Unsatisfied clauses apply a literal torque (torque-drive), pushing variables toward their satisfying orientation.

+Calcium Layer (Temporal Integration):

+Acts as a "credit assignment" gate.
+It filters high-frequency noise and accumulates during periods of local coherence, effectively "freezing" successful sub-configurations into a stable manifold.

+Latent Field (Resonant Coordination):

-Latent Field (Resonance): The global "Romanesco" architecture provides the coordination signal, allowing the system to physically relax into a stable, "solved" geometry without backtracking.
+The multi-scale "Romanesco" architecture provides an ephaptic coordination signal, allowing the system to coordinate global variable assignments through wave interference.

+Technical Specification

-"Unlike traditional SAT solvers that use branch-and-bound search, this engine treats logical constraints as high-energy stress in a fluid field.
-It uses Calcium Gating to 'freeze' successful configurations into a resonant manifold, effectively solving problems through structural morphogenesis."
+"Unlike traditional CDCL (Conflict-Driven Clause Learning) solvers that use branch-and-bound search, this engine treats 3-SAT constraints as high-energy stress in a fluid field.
+It utilizes a Stochastic Local Search (SLS) heuristic within a continuous embedding, using thermal restarts to escape local minima.
+Convergence is finalized by a deterministic NP-verifier, ensuring that 'Certified Resonance' is a mathematical guarantee of a valid truth assignment."

 ## License